Here at Every-One, we are very proud of the projects, services and work we have delivered over the years. Here are some of our past successes.

-The project supported Carers by talking one to one in their own home to help them work through their options, signposting support, assisting them in completing a Carers Assessment and Carers Emergency Card, and looking at Housing and Support options, Wills, Trusts and Power of Attorney.
-The main focus of the project was to put a Future Care Plan and a Contingency Plan in place.
+The project supported Carers by through individual conversations, in their own home, helping them to work through their options, signposting support, assisting them in completing a Carers Assessment and Carers Emergency Card.
+This also involved looking at Housing and Support options, Wills, Trusts and Power of Attorney.
+The main focus of the project was to create a Future Care Plan and a Contingency Plan and put it in place.

 The project was independently evaluated by the University of Lincoln.
 A copy of the evaluation report can be found here.

 PHB (Personal Health Budget) Choices

 In 2017, Every-One was commissioned to contact businesses in the Lincolnshire area to tell them about the online marketplace PHBChoices, which provided a channel for businesses to sell their care products and services direct to individuals.